 Openings: Monday – Friday: 10.00 am – 6.00 pm; Weekend: 11.00 am – 6.00 pm; Holidays: 11.00 am – 6.00 pm

-Find out more about Stasi Museum.
+Find out more about the Stasi Museum.

 READ MORE: The best Christmas markets to visit in Berlin this year